JonDum/AS3-Global-Object/README.md

 AS3 Global Object is a Singleton that lets you store dynamic variables in a globally accessible location within your Actionscript 3 application (also known as the missing _global property).
 This enables developers to accomplish things like self registering visual components, global events and event listeners.

-Global Object is maintained by `Paulius Uza` (http://www.uza.lt) and `InRuntime Ltd.` (http://www.inruntime.com).
+Global Object was created and is maintained by `Paulius Uza` (http://www.uza.lt) and `InRuntime Ltd.` (http://www.inruntime.com).
 As of November 6, 2009 project is hosted on GitHub.

 ## Examples